 The doors on the bus goes open and shut: Familiar nursery rhymes are sung in the class.
 Parents sing along and mimic the actions of the songs.

 Humpty Dumpty sat on the wall: In this segment, infants are propped on a large rectangle float.
 With the teacher’s guidance and at the count of three, parents hold on yo their babies and in one smooth movement, they carry them down from the float and scoop them underwater for a submersion.
-This is to build their water confidence and condition them to being underwater.
+This is to build their water confidence and condition them to be underwater.

 Twinkle Twinkle Little Star: In this segment, parents rest their infants on their shoulders, with their heads facing up.
 As parents sing the song, they walk backwards with a toy in their hand, or open and close their hands to resemble that of a ‘star’.

 Personal touch: When a new baby joins the class, Little Splashes swim coach will test the child’s reaction to water and gauge how comfortable they are before proceeding to the next level.
 During each activity, coaches observe how parents interact with their child and provide immediate feedback on their techniques.
 Here, Coach Coco guides a mother on the various types of holds for babies in the water.

 Babies can swim too: “Conditioning babies allow us to ‘warn’ them as they submerge.
 From the conditioning, babies will know when to hold their breath,” says Elena Lim, Director of Little Splashes.
-A maximum of 12 submersions are capped for each child per sessions.
+A maximum of 12 submersions is capped for each child per sessions.

 Fill them with encouragement and praise: After each underwater submersion, parents are reminded to hug their children close to their chest and praise them.
 This is to calm them down and to build their confidence of being underwater, says Coach Coco.

 Classes are conducted in a small ratio (1:5).
 This allows better supervision and interaction among their peers.
 If there are more than five infants in the class, there will be two teachers in the pool.